Chapman808/ProductivityYoutube/README.md

 Mr Chapman has done it again.
 With dozens of characters, and over **4** lines of code, our favorite tech entrepreneur has once again revolutionized the global experience of digital minimalism.

+Join us... in a breathtaking journey through the content space.
+No longer burdened by frivelous and malicious violations of our digital peace, this marvelous Chrome extension is the hero we have been looking for.

+**JK, but that was a demo in writing chrome extensions, and I have been finding it useful**

 # Usage

 > open Chrome extension manager, and enable "developer mode".